 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-If you are PCS’ing within the United States, it’s like moving from one town to another.
+If you are PCS’ing within the United States, most states require a Certificate of Veterinary Inspection to cross state lines with your pet.
+It is like moving from one town to another.
 If you opt to live on base, they generally impose a two-pet per household limit.
-Fort Riley allows for a three-pet per household limit in on-post housing.
+Fort Riley allows for a two-pet per household limit in on-post housing.
 Breed specific legislation or BSL, may be imposed based on your branch or service or base restrictions.
 Know before you go.

 Fort Riley is a pet-friendly installation.
 There is a 2 pet limit and a $150 non-refundable fee per pet.
-Exotic pets such as monkeys, snakes, ferrets, etc. are not permitted.
+Exotic, farm, ranch, or wild animals including but not limited to, marsupials, primates, ferrets, raccoons, hedgehogs, pot-bellied pigs, exotic felines, squirrels, skunks, rodents (rats and mice), reptiles, snakes, spiders, and any other animal requiring a permit from the Fish and Wildlife Service may not be kept as pets.
+Other exotic pets such as monkeys, snakes, ferrets, etc. are not permitted.
 Fort Riley follows the Department of Army Pet Policy: Pit Bulls, American Staffordshire Bull Terriers or English Staffordshire Bull Terriers, Rottweilers, Doberman Pinschers, Chows and wolf hybrids are not allowed on Fort Riley or in family housing.
 The Stray Animal facility on Fort Riley has an abundance of pets.
 So as you arrive if you are looking for a new pet please contact them or check them out on their Facebook page Fort Riley Pets.

 If you are traveling by air with a pet, consult the airline, a military veterinarian or your Army Community Service Relocation Assistance program for rules and helpful hints.
 Be aware that the Army does not pay to have your pets transported.
 Even though they are an important part of your family, they are not listed on your orders and the Army does not "sponsor" their travel.
 If you plan to travel by car consider the following: